Dr Ozge Ozduzen

 -

 Ozge is the module convenor for The Digital Self and Visual Methods for Social Scientists modules at the Department of Sociological Studies.
 In her teaching, Ozge embraces a cross-cultural understanding of and a multi-method approach on digital cultures and politics.
-She integrates her research into her teaching, combining her background in cultural studies, politics, and media and communications to help her students obtain an interdisciplinary understanding of digital identities and visual cultures and methods.
-She uses student-led teaching methodologies and harnesses social media tools for learning.
+She integrates her research into her teaching, combining her background in cultural studies, politics, media and communications and critical theory to help her students obtain an interdisciplinary understanding of digital identities and visual cultures and methods.
+She also uses student-led teaching methodologies and harnesses social media tools for learning.
 Ozge previously taught various media and communications and sociology modules including making web cultures, social media and networked cultures, creative industries, fashion and culture, creative Industries, racism, identity, and difference as well as foundational modules on media, culture and communications.
-She also taught in various media departments in Turkey, bringing an international teaching practice beyond the UK/EU setting.
+She also taught in various media departments in Turkey, bringing an international teaching practice and experience beyond the UK/EU setting.

 - Postgraduate supervision

-Ozge is an experienced supervisor for students at BSc and MSc levels.
-She has supervised undergraduate and postgraduate dissertations on digital cultures and social identities at the University of Sheffield, Brunel University and Loughborough University, including Brexit memes, #MeToo culture, celebrity diplomacy and alternative online platforms in China.
-Ozge would be interested in supervising PhD students on online political cultures, DIY media activism, visual politics, online disinformation campaigns and conspiracy theories, media and its relationship to radicalisation, and crisis communication.
+Ozge is an experienced supervisor for students at BA and MA levels.
+She has supervised undergraduate and postgraduate dissertations on digital cultures and social identities at the University of Sheffield, Brunel University London and Loughborough University, including Brexit memes, #MeToo culture, celebrity diplomacy and alternative online platforms in China.